 Unemployment insurance (UI) provides payments to certain workers who are unemployed through no fault of their own.
 An employee who quits a job is generally not eligible.
 However, those that have been laid off or fired are typically eligible to receive benefits.
 The amount that workers receive depends on the wages that worker earned during a “base period.”
 The base period varies by state, but it generally covers the past 12 to 18 months of employment.

 The purpose of unemployment insurance is to help you while you’re between jobs.
 It provides temporary financial support with the expectation that you will actively search for a new job.

 Unemployment benefits are not a type of welfare.
 It is insurance.
 Taxpayers don’t pay the bill.
 The cost of unemployment insurance is paid by the employee and employer while working during the base period.
 If you are eligible for unemployment insurance benefits, it's because you earned it.

-UI Eligibility for Immigrants
+Unemployment Insurance Eligibility for Immigrants